alexmbe/README/README.md

 ## Professional

-I learned how to program in Logo and BASIC at the age of 7 and eventually got my first job as a Software Engineer building ecommerce shops.
+I learned how to program in Logo and BASIC at the age of 7 and eventually got my first job as a Software Engineer building ecommerce software.
 Then progressed to building more complex software and leadership roles in Engineering and Product.
-My core domain expertise and interest is in developer-centric platforms, security, high-scale distributred systems, and open-source.
+My core domain expertise and interest is in developer-centric platforms, security, high-scale distributed systems, and open-source.
 Over the years I kept refining my leadership approach, but the foundation of it - largely due to my personal values has not changed.
 See [my LinkedIn](https://www.linkedin.com/in/alexbello/) for more details about my professional background.

 - Patent holder for Continuous software deployment
   - [https://patents.google.com/patent/US11030071B2/](https://patents.google.com/patent/US11030071B2/)